A Complete Guide to Preschool Progress Reports

 How do you write a progress report for a preschool student?

-Include developmental achievements and any specific challenges the child has and discuss the progress they've been making.
-End by stating any goals and next steps and provide families with any resources or suggestions to support their child.
+To write a progress report, include developmental achievements and any specific challenges the child has, and discuss the progress they make.
+End by stating any goals and next steps, and provide families with any resources or suggestions to support their child.

 How do I gather information for a preschool progress report?